chris17453/desktop-docker/README.md

 - understandable
 - builds with just a few files, maybe 100 lines in all

+## NOTE..
+- only mate works at this moment, the other images are a WIP

 ## Images
 This repo contains 4 desktop docker builds, with a base size of 2GB plus the size of the desktop